 There may be several visitors coming to your website daily.
 However, very few actually end up purchasing any products or services you offer.
 According to statistics, 97% of people who visit your website for the first time leave without buying anything.
 Retargeting campaigns remind your visitors of your products or services after they have left without purchasing.

-According to MoroCMS, retargeting reduces cart abandonment rate by 6.5%.
-Retargeting is a great tool for businesses to re-engage these visitors who have the potential of becoming customers.
+Studies show that retargeting reduces cart abandonment rate by 6.5%.
+It is a great tool for businesses to re-engage these visitors who have the potential of becoming customers.
 This can help boost conversion rates and improve sales for any business.

 What is Retargeting in Digital Marketing?

 Retargeting reminds your potential customers about your products or services after they leave your website without purchasing.
 With retargeting you can show these visitors relevant ads when they visit other sites.
 Retargeting can be done with apps, search, and website banner ads.
 It is a great tool to re-engage customers who may have forgotten about your businesses and boost your sales.